Sachaa-Thanasius/ao3.py/docs/index.rst

 Welcome to ao3.py's documentation!
 ==================================
-An unofficial, fully asynchronous scraper for `Archive of Our Own <https://archiveofourown.org>`_.
+An unofficial, asynchronous scraper for `Archive of Our Own <https://archiveofourown.org>`_.

 .. toctree::